Kobby6-lang/Dino-Game/README.md

 ,,,

 We going to add a private void called Awake.
-Which we add character get component CharacterController ,,,
+Which we add character get component CharacterController

+The Awake function allows us to do something before the game actual starts up.
+The get component is letting the character(Us) control the player.
+,,,

     private void Awake()